Last

 blog were about motivating Virgil, our then six-year-old reluctant hiker.
 We

-and tried handfuls of other ideas, some of them pretty desperate, to keep him
+other ideas, some of them pretty desperate, to keep him

 going.
 Somewhere along the line, he appears to have developed an internal sense